Bond with the Elephants at Oklahoma’s Endangered Ark Foundation

 Most of us simply don’t have the resources to pick up and go to Africa or Asia, especially while raising children.
 But, surprisingly, there’s a spot in nearby Hugo, Oklahoma, called the Endangered Ark Foundation (EAF) that affords visitors a tiny taste of what a safari might be like, and it’s only 2 ½ hours southeast of Tulsa.

 EAF provides an up-close and personal experience with Asian elephants who call Hugo home.
-Established in 1993 by DR and Isla Miller (the former owners of multi-generational Carson and Barnes Circus), EAF’s herd is the second largest in America, consisting of 11 trumpeting elephants at present, with eight females and three males.
+Established in 1993 by DR and Isla Miller (the former owners of multi-generational Carson and Barnes Circus), EAF’s herd is the second largest in America, consisting of 15 trumpeting elephants as of spring 2021, with thirteen females and two males.
 The youngest, Dori Marie, was born in 2015 while the oldest, Suzy, a retired show gal, is 65.
 Each pachyderm (the scientific word for a large mammal with exceptionally thick skin) has his/her own distinct and delightful personality, and they all live harmoniously on a 200-acre sanctuary.